How do I sign up for the Advanced Metering Program?

 Minerals that remain after the water has evaporated

 Spots may be reduced through use of a dishwasher rinse agent.
-If the film is removable (versus permanently etched into the glass), check out the this article for additional suggestions.

 Should I buy a water softener?